CATALOG A-D

 ►NEW!
 BACK IN PRINT! -- LOSE #3 by Michael DeForge (Koyama Press).
 The latest issue of Deforge's one-man anthology features Tongue Fads, the surreal "Improv Night," and the lengthy heart-tugging "Dog 2070."
 Plus: awesome ant comix and LOTS more.
 36 comic-sized pages, color cover/b+w interior; $5.00.

-►NEW! - LOSE #4 by Michael DeForge.
+LOSE #4 by Michael DeForge.
 The latest issue of this amazing comic includes three main short stories: "Someone I Know," "Canadian Royalty - Their Lifestyles and Fashion," and "The Sixties," rounded out with several shorter strips and illustrations.
 DeForge's work this time around features his usual restrained but potent neo-psychedelia in the service of stories of relationships, sexual threat, weird biology, and more.
 Certainly one of the best cartoonists working today.
 Highly recommended.
 48 comics-sized pages, color covers, b+w interior, perfect bound; $8.00.

 Above: two spreads from Lose #4.

-►NEW! - ELIZABETH OF CANADA #1 by Michael DeForge (Oily Comics): Mom and kids escape Muskoka for the wilds, where they wait for Dad to arrive; plus: rabbits.
+ELIZABETH OF CANADA #1 by Michael DeForge (Oily Comics): Mom and kids escape Muskoka for the wilds, where they wait for Dad to arrive; plus: rabbits.
 Weird and delightful.
 12 mini-pages, black and white; $1.00.

 MAX DeRADIGUÈS is everyone's Belgian comics buddy.
 A former CCS Fellow, Max now bounces around the world making his charming, and moving, comics.
 Chuck Forsman's Oily has now taken over production of his great series, Moose, a beautiful and sad story of childhood bullying.
 Most issues also feature a page by a special guest artist, like Charles Forsman, Domitille Collardey, Arne Bellstorf.
 Highly recommended.